Hydrodynamics of a single filament moving in a fluid spherical membrane: Results

 \cref{fig:flow_pa_1_off} shows the surface fluid flows induced by the parallel motion of a filament placed in-between the equator and the north pole, when $\ell_0/R=1$ and $L/R=1$ and $\kappa R=\sqrt{2}$.
 As expected, the flows are asymmetric around the filament.
 This flow asymmetry produces nonzero distribution of forces along the filament in perpendicular directions, $f_\perp$, which are shown in \cref{fig:off_f_1} for different values of $\kappa R$.
 Note that the parallel force distribution remains uniform (except near the ends) and symmetric around the filament's mid-point ($s=0$), while the perpendicular force is anti-symmetric around $s=0$, and increases in magnitude as filament nears the pole.
 The total torque normal to the spherical boundary scales with $\int_{-L/2}^{L/2} sf_{\perp}\mathrm{d}s$.
 The integrand is an even function, resulting in a nonzero torque on the filament \footnote{This torque changes sign as the filament is placed on the southern hemisphere.}.
 In other words, placing the filament away from the equator (increasing the filament's curvature) results in the coupling of its rotational and parallel motions.

 It is also useful to describe this coupling of motions by inspecting the mathematical structure of the fundamental solutions. \cref{fig:green_offd_1} shows variations of off-diagonal component of periodic Green's function, $G_{\theta\phi}$ along the azimuthal direction at different distances from the equator.
 As it can be seen, $G_{\theta\phi}$ is anti-symmetric and increases in magnitude as we move towards the poles.
-Note that the $G_{\phi\theta}=-G_{\theta\phi}$ when sourse point and traget shares the same $h$; see full expressions in \cref{sec:appA}.
-Thus, applying a uniform force in parallel ($\hat{\mathbf{\phi}}$) direction of the filament in \cref{eq:sbt1} produces a rotational flow around it.
+Since $G_{\phi\theta}$ is an odd function with respect to $\phi$, applying a uniform force in parallel ($\hat{\mathbf{\phi}}$) direction of the filament in \cref{eq:sbt1} produces a rotational flow around it; see full expressions in \cref{sec:appA}.

 \cref{fig:pa_off_001,,fig:pa_off_1,,fig:pa_off_100}, show the variations of parallel drag of a filament with curvature $\kappa$ to its parallel drag at the equator ($\xi_\parallel^\kappa/\xi_\parallel$) as a function of the filament's curvature, at different ratios of $L/R$ and $\ell_0/R=0.01,\, 1$ and $100$.
 As shown earlier, when $\ell_0/R\ll 1$, the filament dynamics becomes independent of the membrane geometry, resulting in small ($<10\,\%$) increases in parallel drag with curvature, as shown in \cref{fig:pa_off_001}.